Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Method

-This work does not aim to interpret the physical origin of the 21 cm models, but instead examines the signal shape to investigate which types of 21 cm signals can be detected or differentiated.
+This work does not aim to interpret the physical origin of the 21 cm models, but instead examines the signal shape to investigate which types of 21 cm \TT{templates} can be detected or differentiated.
 Table~\ref{tab:model} summarizes the peak amplitude and the peak frequency, except for ERB, because the ERB model does not exhibit an absorption trough.
 Most models have their peak at around 15\,MHz.
 Compared with $\Lambda$CDM, models such as DMBw, DMBs and EDE exhibit strong absorption, whereas LDMD and PMFw show weak absorption.
 An exception is the PMFs model which produces an emission feature at around 15 MHz.

-For the likelihood analysis, we fix the model and cosmological parameters for each 21\,cm model and evaluate the detection and model-selection performance, which is the primary objective of this work.
-Fixing the cosmological parameters does not affect our conclusions, since the shapes of the 21\,cm signals in $\Lambda$CDM and in models beyond $\Lambda$CDM vary only weakly within the parameter ranges allowed by current observations \cite{2024PhRvL.133m1001O}.
+For the likelihood analysis, we fix the \syv{shape of} model and cosmological parameters for each 21\,cm model and evaluate the detection and \syv{template} distinguishability performance, which is the primary objective of this work. \syv{We employ a normalization parameter $A$ to vary overall amplitude of the 21\,cm signal. } We note that fixing the cosmological parameters does not affect our conclusions, since the shapes of the 21\,cm signals in $\Lambda$CDM and in models beyond $\Lambda$CDM vary only weakly within the parameter ranges allowed by current observations \cite{2024PhRvL.133m1001O}.

 In principle, the nested-sampling algorithm can be used to infer posterior distributions of the model parameters for each extended 21\,cm scenario.
 However, accurate predictions for some models are computationally expensive, making a full nested-sampling analysis impractical.
-Therefore, in this work, we instead test the feasibility of model selection for a representative set of 21\,cm signal models.
+Therefore, in this work, we instead test the feasibility of \syv{template distinguishability} \syv{by varying overall amplitude} for a representative set of 21\,cm signal models.
+Recently, \citet{2024PhRvD.109l3541G} suggested a significant speed-up of nested sampling using neural ratio estimation.
+GPU-accelerated nested sampling can also help speed up the calculations \citep{2026arXiv260123252Y}.
+Implementing these new methods is beyond the scope of this work, and we leave this for future work.

 In addition to the 21\,cm signal, the foreground should also be included as it dominates the signal.
 Although polynomial functions are also commonly used to model the foreground spectrum, they may carry some risk of producing non-physical spectra.
-In practice, model selection can be performed with multiple foreground models \citep{2015MNRAS.449L..21H,2020MNRAS.492...22S}.
+In practice, \syv{template distinguishability} can be performed with multiple foreground models \citep{2015MNRAS.449L..21H,2020MNRAS.492...22S}.
 In this work, we adopt a physically motivated foreground model based on \cite{1979MNRAS.189..465C}:

 $\nu_{10}=10\,\rm MHz$ and $\tau_{\nu}=F\,\nu^{-2.1}$.

 The first term corresponds to synchrotron emission from the Galaxy, while the second term describes the extragalactic foreground component subject to free–free absorption.
 We adopt an optical depth of $\tau_{\nu}=F\,\nu^{-2.1}$.
 The optically thick region also attenuates the 21 cm signal and the radio background \cite{2022MNRAS.513.5125S}.